zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/install-mysql/install-mysql.md

-# Deploying Oracle Container Engine for Kubernetes

-## Introduction
+## Deploy Oracle MySQL DB System Service from Kubernetes

 A Kubernetes cluster is a group of nodes.
 The nodes are the machines running applications.
 Each node can be a physical machine or a virtual machine.
 The node's capacity (its number of CPUs and amount of memory) is defined when the node is created.
 A cluster comprises: